 Land Use Element Implementation Measure AF-C requires development and implementation of procedures to evaluate the suitability of land for both agricultural and forest production uses.
 In July of 2009, the County Agriculture Department inventoried parcels in close proximity to existing Agricultural Districts and analyzed those parcels using the following criteria: General Plan land use designations, parcel size, soil type, elevation, present land use, current Williamson Act contracts, and slope.
-Between July
+Between July 2009 and

-2009 and June 2010, the Agricultural Commission notified over 580 property owners and held 10 public meetings to address 17,000 acres of proposed additions.
+June 2010, the Agricultural Commission notified over 580 property owners and held 10 public meetings to address 17,000 acres of proposed additions.
 The Board of Supervisors through a Resolution received this analysis in January 2011, which directed the Development Services Department to proceed with the recommendations of the Agricultural Commission and prepare a draft revision to the Agricultural District boundaries.
-Agricultural District boundary amendments were incorporated into the Targeted General Plan Amendment and Zoning Ordinance Update

-(TGPA-ZOU) project, completed in December 2015.
+Agricultural District boundary amendments were incorporated into the Targeted General Plan Amendment and Zoning Ordinance Update (TGPA-ZOU) project, completed in December 2015.
 Additional agricultural lands evaluation was completed in 2018 as part of the Agricultural Department's ongoing assessment of suitable vineyard soils.
-This project is anticipated to be completed by 2021.
+In 2021, analysis was started on parcels in Agricultural Districts that have commercial agricultural production but do not have agricultural zoning designations.
+This project is anticipated to be completed by 2023.